 For the most part, cities that rely heavily on tourism will continue to operate as usual.
 There may be individual restaurants or attractions that are closed temporarily, however most things in the beach resort towns of Thailand will continue as normal.

 Koh Lipe – This small island in the far south relays almost completely on tourism and is unlikely to have major closures.
-The island is also large enough that if there are prolonged closures in some restaurants there will be enough open to serve the travelers visiting Koh Lipe.
+The island is also large enough that if there are prolonged closures in some restaurants, there will be open enough to serve the travelers visiting Koh Lipe.
 Stay in a Koh Lipe Beach Resort and relax in paradise away from the happenings in Bangkok.
 Don’t forget to head over to the nearby island Koh Adang to hike up to the best viewpoint of Koh Lipe.

 Chiang Mai – The “Rose of the North” is located 700 km north of Bangkok surrounded by mountains and green countryside.
 Stay in a Chiang Mai hotel right inside the Old City which has over 30 temples or in the trendy Nimman area just a 5 minute Tuk Tuk ride away.